devika-be/Multiple-Inputs-with-Python-using-While-Loop/README.md

 Finally, the Python break statement is used to exit from the while loop statement immediately.
 It simply jumps out of the while loop statement and the program continues after the loop.
 Without this exit statement, the while would loop forever, because its test is still true.

-I hope you liked this article on how to take multiple user inputs with Python by using a while loop.
+I hope you liked this project on how to take multiple user inputs with Python by using a while loop.